miguel91it/backend-challenge/README.md

 ```
 # Examples of running some devices with a device ID and passing parameters for interval and api
-./device DEADBEEF --interval 5s --api localhost:8080
+$ ./device DEADBEEF --interval 5s --api localhost:8080
+# or
-./device ABCDBBCC --interval 10s --api localhost:8080
+$ SERVER_HOST=localhost:8080 ./device ABCDBBCC --interval 10
 ```

-2. A API/Gateway that receives data from that device, saves the historical information and have and endpoints to query the data within a date range.
+2. A API/Gateway that receives data from that device, saves the historical information and have an endpoints to query the data within a time range.

 Feel free to add or change things on top of that idea.
 For example, you can add a way for devices to authenticate or be authorized to send data, spin up multiple simulated devices with a range of IDs and so on.
 For the current environment information on the device, you can a use a third party API for that like DarkSky or OpenWeatherMap.